UKCloud/documentation/articles/azure/azs-how-configure-vnet-peering.md

 ## How to configure a Hub and Spoke tapology with virtual network peering using the UKCloud Azure Stack Hub portal

-## Hub and Spoke virtual network peering

 The hub is a virtual network in Azure that acts as a central point of connectivity to your on-premises network.
 The spokes are virtual networks that peer with the hub.
+This central point allows you to be able to connect to one vnet to have access to every vnet connected to the hub,

+## Overview

+A lot of the required step are in the guide above

 ### Configuring the Hub

-1. create hub vnet

-2. create vpn gateway in the vnet with a pub ip

-**image of creating vnet gateway**

-3. Create spoke vnet
+the vnets created will be the same process as [Create two virtual networks in Azure Stack Hub](#Create-two-virtual-networks-in-Azure-Stack-Hub) the only difference is you need atleast 3 and the peering is configured different

+1. create 3 vnets (hub spoke 1 and 2) configured as shown in [Create two virtual networks in Azure Stack Hub](#Create-two-virtual-networks-in-Azure-Stack-Hub)

+2.

-4. add peering to hub
+3. add peering to hub for both spokes

+> [!NOTE]
+> in my testing it doesnt automatcally create the peering on the spoke when configuring on hub

-5. add peering to both sides
+4. add peering to both sides

+5. allow gateway transit on hub

+6. bish bash bosh, its done

+The connection can be tested by creating a vm in each vnet and testing conectivity after allowing icmp through the firewall

+Hub and spoke 1 should be able to ping eachother, Hub and spoke 2 should be able to ping eachother, but spoke 1 and spoke 2 shouldnt be able to ping eachother